There are 'serious concerns' over how much funding will be needed for a green energy hub at the former Aberthaw power station.

 A Senedd committee said the Cardiff Capital Region (CCR) project may require over £1 billion to fully redevelop the site.

-A new report has criticised the performance of and regional 'growth deals' in Wales, particularly in Cardiff and the North.
+A new report has criticised the performance of city and regional 'growth deals' in Wales, particularly in Cardiff and the North.

 In June, it was revealed that the group of Welsh councils settled a legal dispute for £5.25 million after the High Court ruled a contract to demolish the power station had been awarded unfairly - with the findings of an independent review due to be published this Autumn.